jtwilliams801/Asteroids/README.md

 Things that I changed
 -The shape of the ship.
 Dumb but better
 -Added sounds.
 This is a big improvement.
+-Flame on thrust
+-Speed up background beat when fewer asteroids

 What I still want to do:
--Speed up background beat when fewer asteroids
 -Add the flying saucer
 -GAME OVER message
 -Ability to restart the game